-In the case of my husband, the keys were food and sports.
+In the case of my husband, the key was food.
 He really enjoys sitting down to a nice meal.
-So, on each trip, I plan dinners that I believe he will love.
-This instantly gave him an aspect of Disney World that he could appreciate.
-And he is a huge sports fan.
-So, on one trip, I booked him the VIP Experience at ESPN Zone for him to watch a big game.
-After that, he was sold!
+So, on each trip, I plan dinners that he will love.
+This instantly showed him a side of Disney World that he could appreciate.

 Tip #2: Don’t involve them in trip planning.

 This was a big factor in convincing my husband to love the parks.
 In the beginning, he had no interest in planning a trip.
-Even now, he doesn’t like doing much of the planning.
-Allowing him to just show up and have fun gives the parks an added appeal.
-And over time, he came to appreciate the work I put in to planning our trips out so they go smoothly for him.
+Even now, he doesn’t like planning trips.
+Allowing him to just show up and have fun is an added benefit for him.
+He now appreciates the work I put in to planning our trips so they go smoothly.

 Tip #3: Wow them with the unexpected.

-Tip #4: Make it as easy and convenient on them as possible.
+Tip #4: Make it as easy and convenient as possible.

-We drove to Disney World our first few trips.
-After a long drive to get there, my husband appreciated that he could take Disney transportation and didn’t have to drive to the parks everyday.
-He also enjoyed having a reservation for dinner every night for a nice sit down meal.
-So, Disney transportation and the dining plan really helped to win him over.
+We drive to Disney World on most of our trips.
+After a long drive to get there, my husband appreciates that he doesn’t have to drive to the parks everyday.
+He likes being able to leave the transportation to Disney.

 Tip #5: Take them more than once.

 Not everyone is a Disney parks fan naturally.
-But, if you love Disney and want to win over your family, it is possible with the above tips.
-My husband went from thinking a trip to Disney World was completely unnecessary to being a fan of the parks.
-Be patient and cater to their interests and you will succeed in making a fan out of your loved ones!
-For help planning a Disney World trip, see our step-by-step guide, best resources, and quick tips.
-To see the menus of all the Disney World and Disneyland restaurants, see allears.net.
-Happy travels!
+But, if you love Disney and want to win over your family, it is possible to turn them into fans with the above tips.
+Be patient and cater to their interests and you will succeed in transforming them into a fan!